 Because I enjoyed it I started thinking about a proper domain and brand.
 This meant coming up with a purpose, a name and an area about which to write.
 It proved to be too much at the time - I forced it too much.
 I had no real idea, I almost quit at searching for a domain and when I set everything up, I realised Wordpress.org was awful.
 So, I let that one go for a while.

 Fast-forward to 2020, I'm running a small personal blog and write about whatever I want.
 At first, I obsessed over finding a niche.
 If I had a proper niche, I could have more focus and attract a more specific audience (let's say I do now!).
 Theoretically, this was supposed to be the best way to go about it.
 Later I realised it's better to start broad, leave my options open and specialise later.
 Or leave it as it is - personal.
 It could serve at least as a portfolio.

-If you'll be reading more tutorials on how to start a blog, you'll see a lot of generic reasons on why you should start.
-The true value in running a blog is nothing else than a low-risk challenge on writing, coding and doing, as I wrote in this post.
+If you'll be reading more tutorials on how to start a blog, you'll see many generic reasons on why you should start.
+The true value in running a blog is nothing else than a low-risk challenge on writing, coding and doing.
 The most important benefits of starting my website are learning to code, learning the skill of writing and adopting the "doing" mindset.
 Not to mention having a medium for reflection and being able to track my thinking and development as time passes.

 The mantra is "start before you're ready and figure it out along the way".